Two Bobbies Literature Guide

 How can friends help each other when times get tough?
 Hurricane Katrina left many family pets homeless and alone.
 This book tells the story of two pets that helped each other survive a hopeless situation and find a new home.
 Their remarkable loyalty and perseverance inspires readers to find inner strength.
 The story of the two Bobbies challenges us to bring out the best in ourselves and others.
 This is a story of love and rescue.

 ASK: What does loyalty mean?
 In what ways can friends be loyal?

 SHOW: Look at the neighborhood on the cover.
 What do you think happened in this neighborhood?
 Do you think anybody lives in these houses?
 What can you tell about these pets from the picture?

-CONNECT: Look up New Orleans on a US map.
+CONNECT: Look up New Orleans on a United States map.
 Look at the proximity to the ocean.
 A hurricane is a severe storm that comes off the water.
-Each year, the people who live in the hurricane areas prepare for the storm.
+Each year, the people who live in hurricane areas prepare for storms.
 The year of the storm in this story, people were told to leave their homes and find shelter far away because Hurricane Katrina was going to be big.
 People who went to a shelter were not allowed to bring their pets.

 ASK: Do you think this is a true story?
 What clues tell you that?
 How long ago was 2005?

 SHOW: Look at the food, water, and chain on the second page of the story.
 From this picture, do you think you can tell how long the owners thought they’d be gone?
 If they couldn’t take their pets along, what was the best way to protect their pets while they were gone?

 CONNECT: What do you think it was like in the flooded New Orleans neighborhoods after the hurricane?
 How must the pets have felt?
 What do you think the Xs painted on the door mean?